Do you need help with probate?

 The First Step

 The process starts with collating the information needed to complete the forms.
-This is done by you, so as much as you might not relish sifting through the mound of paperwork, the sooner you start the sooner it will be ready.
+You do this yourself, so the sooner you start the sooner it will be ready.

 The Second Step

 The next stage is completing the forms.
-You will either do these yourself or you might decide to appoint a professional firm like ourselves to complete the forms for you.
+You could either do these yourself or appoint a professional firm like ourselves to complete the forms for you.
 Where we act in this capacity we will always aim to complete the forms as swiftly as possible.
 However we are usually dependent on third parties, such as banks and life insurance companies, to provide us with the figures we need to complete the forms.
 In general though we would aim to complete the forms within 4-6 weeks of being appointed.

 The Final Step

-Once probate has been granted the final step is to get hold of the assets and cash them in or distribute them directly to the beneficiaries.
+Once probate has been granted the final step is to cash in the assets and distribute them directly to the beneficiaries.
 That will involve some form filling but should not take too long.
 Again it is dependent on third parties.
 Financial organisations are usually fairly prompt in cashing in assets once they have seen the grant of probate.
-However post Covid the world appears to have slowed down, so we are seeing a marked difference in response time – hopefully this will just be temporary.
-All in all I would expect the monies to role in within 2-3 weeks of the grant being sent off.
+However post Covid the world appears to have slowed down, and two years on we are still seeing a marked difference in response times.
+All in all I would expect the monies to start rolling in within 2-3 weeks of the grant being sent off.

 Do bear in mind that these time frames are only indicative.
 If the estate is complex or there are unexpected delays then estates can take up to two years to finalise, even longer.
 Fortunately all the estates we have dealt with so far have been finalised much quicker than that!

-If you would like any assistance with obtaining a grant of probate contact Jan Friend or see here for further information about how we could help with the probate process.
+If you need help with probate matters contact Jan Friend or see here for further information about how we could help with the probate process.

 The content in this blog is correct as at 20/11/2020.
 See terms and conditions.